Learn how to make sun dried tomatoes in the oven. Plus, tips on how to season them, store them and use homemade sun dried tomatoes.

 You want to be sure to go light on the salt when seasoning since the tomatoes will concentrate and shrink up.

 - You can use any tomatoes that you’d like for making oven sun dried tomatoes.
 Smaller tomatoes, like cherry tomatoes, will cook quicker.
-But you can also use Roma tomatoes, Campari tomatoes, and San Marzano tomatoes.
+But you can also use Roma tomatoes, plum tomatoes, Campari tomatoes, and San Marzano tomatoes.

 Regardless of which variety you use, you will want to cut your tomatoes in half.
 With the larger tomatoes, you will want to hollow them out a bit and discard the pulp, so that they will dry properly.